Trainer Specification (RRN)

 Associate Trainer's status is non-transferrable across organisations, employers or other training organisations.
 Trainer certification is not transferable to other organisations.

-All trainers (Senior and Associate) must be able to evidence that they have the qualifications, experience and competence in supporting people in the sector in which they are delivering training.
+All trainers (Senior and Associate) must be able to evidence that they have experience and professional competence in supporting people in the sector in which they are delivering training.
 They must meet the following:

 All trainers must hold current first aid certification, including immediate life support.